rgeraldes24/solc/docs/smtchecker.rst

     }

 The contract above shows an overflow check example.
-The SMTChecker does not check underflow and overflow by default for Solidity >=0.8.7, so we need to use the command-line option ``--model-checker-targets "underflow,overflow"`` or the JSON option ``settings.modelChecker.targets = ["underflow", "overflow"]``.
+The SMTChecker does not check underflow and overflow by default for Hyperion >=0.8.7, so we need to use the command-line option ``--model-checker-targets "underflow,overflow"`` or the JSON option ``settings.modelChecker.targets = ["underflow", "overflow"]``.
 See :ref:`this section for targets configuration<smtchecker_targets>`.